htarsoo/Resource-dump/README.md

 # Resource-dump
 A list of resources that helped me build my knowledge in cyber security and were useful during Pentest and Red Team operations.
+For educational purpose only.

 ## CVE Repositories
 * [https://github.com/nomi-sec/PoC-in-GitHub/](https://github.com/nomi-sec/PoC-in-GitHub/)